See below for a selection of Mindy Caterina's successes:

-After D.M. was convicted of sexual assault and sexual interference, he decided to appeal.
-D.M. wanted to be released from prison on bail until his appeal could be heard.
+D.M. wanted to be released from prison on bail until his appeal of convictions for sexual assault and sexual interference could be heard.
 The Crown prosecutor opposed and argued that D.M. was not entitled to bail.
 Mindy successfully argued that D.M. was entitled to bail pending appeal and he was released from prison.

 R v A.P., (unreported) - withdrawal of charges of assault, forcible confinement, threaten death

 A.P. was charged with assault, forcible confinement, and threaten death, after his wife made allegations about him to the police.
 He came to Mindy after he had been released on a strict bail that prohibited him from seeing his children.
 Mindy negotiated with the Crown to change A.P.'s bail to allow him to see his children.
 She then negotiated the withdrawal of all of the charges.